coruus/keccakc/README.markdown

 that the best way to understand their mistakes was to make my own.
 Thus this repository; and thus all the verification stuff.)

-### License

-3BSD at present; if you need CC0, email me.

 ## Warning

 Please don't use this code for anything other than testing at the moment; I will tag a release when I have sufficient confidence that the code is safe and correct.

-Note, especially, that there are no test cases for SHAKE with non-zero input length at present.

 Anything in an experimental subdirectory is just that; an experiment.